How to measure the optimality of word or gesture order with respect to the principle of swap distance minimization: Theoretical foundations

 where

-The minimization of $\localaverageswapdistance$ for some vertex $i$ induces a partial order whose Hasse diagram is shown in Figure \ref{fig:radiation}.
+The minimization of $\localaverageswapdistance$ for some vertex $i$ induces a partial order whose Hasse diagram is shown in \cref{fig:radiation}.
 Notice that the order is not total because pair of vertices 2 and 6 and the pair of vertices 3 and 5 are not comparable.
-Figure \ref{fig:optimal_probability_arrangement} shows four total orders that minimize $\localaverageswapdistance$ because they complete the partial order in Figure \ref{fig:radiation}.
-The arrangements that minimize $\averageswapdistance$ are only the two ones shown in Figure \ref{fig:optimal_probability_arrangement} top.
+Figure \ref{fig:optimal_probability_arrangement} shows four total orders that minimize $\localaverageswapdistance$ because they complete the partial order in \cref{fig:radiation}.
+The arrangements that minimize $\averageswapdistance$ are only the two ones shown in \cref{fig:optimal_probability_arrangement} (a) and (b).

-Appendix \ref{app:optimal_arrangements} focuses on $n = 3$, presents the theory that is required to derive equation \ref{eq:average_swap_distance_min_introduction} and examines the structure of optimal arrangements.
-Optimality in broad sense (either the minimization of $\averageswapdistance$ or the minimization of $\localaverageswapdistance$ for a given $i$ (Figure \ref{fig:optimal_probability_arrangement}), has the following consequences (when probability is maximized by a single vertex) \begin{enumerate} \item Radiation from the most likely order.
-The structure of optimal arrangements (Figure \ref{fig:optimal_probability_arrangement}) implies a tendency for probability to decrease as one moves away from the most likely order in the permutohedron (Figure \ref{fig:radiation}). \item Adjacency of the two most likely orders.
-The two most likely orders are connected in the permutohedron (Figure \ref{fig:optimal_probability_arrangement}). \item Contiguity.
-The orders that have non-zero probability form a path on the permutohedron (Figure \ref{fig:contiguity}). \end{enumerate} A prominent consequence of optimality, contiguity, is examined in detail in Appendix \ref{app:contiguous}, where contiguity is confronted to optimality and it is shown to be expected even in suboptimal arrangements, as any non-contiguous arrangement can be transformed into a contiguous arrangement with smaller $\averageswapdistance$.
+Appendix \ref{app:optimal_arrangements} focuses on $n = 3$, presents the theory that is required to derive \cref{eq:average_swap_distance_min_introduction} and examines the structure of optimal arrangements.
+Optimality in broad sense (either the minimization of $\averageswapdistance$ or the minimization of $\localaverageswapdistance$ for a given $i$ (\cref{fig:optimal_probability_arrangement}), has the following consequences (when probability is maximized by a single vertex) \begin{enumerate} \item Radiation from the most likely order.
+The structure of optimal arrangements (\cref{fig:optimal_probability_arrangement}) implies a tendency for probability to decrease as one moves away from the most likely order in the permutohedron (\cref{fig:radiation}). \item Adjacency of the two most likely orders.
+The two most likely orders are connected in the permutohedron (\cref{fig:optimal_probability_arrangement}). \item Contiguity.
+The orders that have non-zero probability form a path on the permutohedron (\cref{fig:contiguity}). \end{enumerate} A prominent consequence of optimality, contiguity, is examined in detail in Appendix \ref{app:contiguous}, where contiguity is confronted to optimality and it is shown to be expected even in suboptimal arrangements, as any non-contiguous arrangement can be transformed into a contiguous arrangement with smaller $\averageswapdistance$.